helidon-io/helidon/docs/se/grpc/client.md

 ## Configuration

 TLS can be configured externally, just like it is done when using the WebClient to access an HTTP endpoint.
-For more information, see [Configuring the WebClient][configuring-the-webclient].
+For more information, see [Configuring the WebClient][configuring-the].

 There are a few configuration options (see table below) that are specific to a `GrpcClient` and can be configured using a `GrpcClientProtocolConfig` instance.
-See [RandomServiceTest][randomservicetest] for an example.
+See [RandomServiceTest][randomservicetes] for an example.

 ### Configuration options